j-walrath/autonomous-turtle/README.md

 bandit algorithms to efficiently find objects and identify what kind/how many turtlebots to assign to clear them.
-4. The multirobot system will be required to **coordinate cooperative effort**: Certain objects will be constructed such that the use of multiple turtlebots is necessary to transport them once identied.
+4. The multirobot system will be required to **coordinate cooperative effort**: Certain objects will be constructed such that the use of multiple turtlebots is necessary to transport them once identified.